These 7 Companies Secretly Own Dozens of VPNs

 American company Actmobile Networks only mentions one VPN service on its official website: Dash VPN.

 Through the company president’s LinkedIn page, I learned that Actmobile Networks also owns the company FreeVPN.org.
-This company produces Free VPN, VPN Pro + Private Browser, VPN US, Messenger VPN Secure, Video VPN Browser, and a mobile app simply called “VPN.”
+This company produces Free VPN, VPN Unicorn, and VPN US.

 - Dash VPN